Uniformity in association schemes and coherent configurations: cometric Q-antipodal schemes and linked systems: Cometric Q-antipodal schemes

 \section{Cometric Q-antipodal schemes}

-A cometric association scheme (with a Q-polynomial ordering $E_0, E_1,..., E_d$) is called Q-antipodal if it is imprimitive with $\cJ=\{0,d\}$.
-It is called Q-bipartite if it is imprimitive with $\cJ=\{0,2,4,...\}$, or equivalently if $a_i^*=0$ for all $i$, cf. \cite{suzimprim}.
+A cometric association scheme (with a Q-polynomial ordering $E_0, E_1,\dots, E_d$) is called Q-antipodal if it is imprimitive with $\cJ=\{0,d\}$.
+It is called Q-bipartite if it is imprimitive with $\cJ=\{0,2,4,\dots\}$, or equivalently if $a_i^*=0$ for all $i$, cf. \cite{suzimprim}.

 It was shown by Suzuki \cite{suzimprim} that an imprimitive cometric $d$-class association scheme is Q-antipodal, Q-bipartite, or both, unless possibly when $d=4$ or $d=6$.
-The exceptional case for $d=4$ was later ruled out by Cerzo and Suzuki \cite{cerzo}.
+The exceptional cases for $d=4$ and $d=6$ were later ruled out by Cerzo and Suzuki \cite{cerzo} and Tanaka and Tanaka \cite{TT2011EJC}, respectively.
 Here we will consider the Q-antipodal case.